Toyota Rush, Daihatsu Terios

 Hornbill.

-22. Celine Says:
+22. Celine says:

 Hi, Toyota Rush has just launched in Malaysia recently.
 Can I just enquire whether it is worth the price for this car?
 Is 1500 cc enough in power if the car is in full load - 7 people in the car?